Skyline Trail

 The Skyline Trail’s eastern section traverses massive meadows under Mt.
 Rainier’s ever-present gaze.
 The Lakes Trail diverges from the Skyline Trail approximately 1.40 miles/2.25 km from the Paradise Inn and Paradise Jackson Visitor Center and continues southward with similarly spectacular views.
 Skyline Trail, Mt.
 Rainier National Park, Washington.

-Additional wildflowers teem the sunny upland meadows throughout Paradise, including, top row, left to right, broadleaf lupines (Lupinus latifolius var. subalpinus), alpine, or, American bistorts (Bistorta bistortoides), pink mountain-heaths (Phyllodoce empetriformis), and tundra asters (Oreostemma alpigenum); center row, middle left to right, Cascade asters (Eucephalus ledophyllus), partridgefoots (Luetkea pectinata), and small-flowered, or, magenta paintbrushes (Castilleja parviflora var. oreopola); and lower row, left to right, white-coiled louseworts (Pedicularis contorta), spreading phlox (Phlox diffusa), and western pasqueflowers (Anemone occidentalis) (shown here both in bloom and after bloom as distinctively maned seed heads).
+Additional wildflowers teem the sunny upland meadows throughout Paradise, including, top row, left to right, broadleaf, or subapline lupines (Lupinus latifolius var. subalpinus), alpine, or, American bistorts (Bistorta bistortoides), pink mountain-heaths (Phyllodoce empetriformis), and tundra asters (Oreostemma alpigenum); center row, middle left to right, Cascade asters (Eucephalus ledophyllus), partridgefoots (Luetkea pectinata), and small-flowered, or, magenta paintbrushes (Castilleja parviflora var. oreopola); and lower row, left to right, white-coiled louseworts (Pedicularis contorta), spreading phlox (Phlox diffusa), and western pasqueflowers (Anemone occidentalis) (shown here both in bloom and after bloom as distinctively maned seed heads).
 Alta Vista and Skyline trails, Mt.
 Rainier National Park, Washington.

 A variety of wildlife can also be seen along the Skyline trail complex, including, clockwise from upper left, Cascade golden-mantled ground squirrels (Callospermophilus saturatus), sooty grouse (Dendragapus fuliginosus), California tortoiseshell butterflies (Nymphalis californica), hoary marmots (Marmota caligata), mountain goats (Oreamnos americanus), and black-tailed deer (Odocoileus hemionus columbianus).